nathanbraun/nathanbraun-com/content/moneydb.md

 framing, that "money is information" is probably more accurate.

 Also, the information we get is one particular facet, namely the *marginal* value of the resource.
+Marginal basically means "the next".
+Right now I have a house, with running water + a bunch of seltzers in the fridge.
+That's all very relevant for how I value a marginal bottle of water (not that highly).

+Marginal value (or cost) exists on the producer side too.
+Each bottle of water costs something to make.
+If I need to build a giant water purifying plant, maybe the first one costs a lot, then they get cheaper after that.
+Maybe eventually (depending on how many I'm selling and where "the next" is) they get more expensive as water becomes harder to find.

-They money DB doesn't tell us e.g. the total value of all the water on earth and compare that to the total value of diamonds.
+The point is, a price as an entry in the money DB is at a very specific and context dependent point (the margin).
+It doesn't tell us e.g. the total value of all the water on earth and let us compare that to the total value of diamonds.

+If you think about it, this makes sense.
+The value of something (even in terms of other resources) very much depends on how many you already have + what else is going on.

 ## The software behind the money database
 Musk thinks of different monetary systems as sort of the "software" this